philip-johnson-2/DS5500/README.md

 short term predictions.

 ## Data Source
-Decision Point will provide data from their data warehouse that will be wiped of all PHI in accordance with HIPPA standards.
-This will include historical data from health insurance companies that provides information tracked by the insurance company to track payments for services rendered to patients, medication prescriptions, and other relevant information pertaining to
+We were able to secure historical data from health insurance companies that provides information tracked by the insurance company to track payments for services rendered to patients, medication prescriptions, and other relevant information pertaining to